microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 Windows informs the Loader when the package graph is defined, but this doesn't help after process creation (and non-packaged processes never have a static package graph).

-The Dynamic Depednencies API informs the loader when the package graph changes.
+The Dynamic Dependencies API informs the loader when the package graph changes.

 #### 3.1.4.1.
 Non-Packaged Processes